Puerto Rico Vacation Packages

 Get to know the capital city of San Juan by exploring Old San Juan’s Spanish colonial streets.
 Visit a 16th-century citadel that’s a UNESCO World Heritage Site, then reward yourself with a tasty BACARDÍ® rum tour.

 Entertainment is everywhere in Old San Juan, Condado and Isla Verde — ranging from hot Latin dance clubs to cool jazz spots.
 Nothing complements good music better than good food.
 Savor delicious local specialties, such as asopao (a traditional stew) and mofongo (a unique dish made with mashed plantains and topped with meat).
 Look for restaurants displaying the Mesones Gastronomicos sign, signaling that they offer the best in local specialties at reasonable prices.
 If you like piña colada, a sweet mix of coconut cream, pineapple juice, white rum, and ice, you should know this famous tropical drink was invented in Puerto Rico.
+And for more amazing cocktails, don't forget to visit La Factoria in Old San Juan, one of the World's Top 50 Best Bars.

 Delta Vacations vacation packages include round-trip airfare aboard Delta to Luis Munoz Marin International Airport (SJU).
 Round-trip transfers from the airport to select hotels are available for purchase.